 KDP conducted its first enterprise water footprint analysis in 2018, covering the full value chain to inform our risk assessment and responsible sourcing program.
 The footprint analysis leveraged the Water Footprint Network (WFN) research as a proxy for agricultural commodity suppliers' water use intensity.
 The WFN data used includes both "blue" and "green" water intensity expressed in terms of the volume (m3) of freshwater (i.e., rainwater plus surface and/or groundwater) consumed per unit mass (metric tons) of production.
 The water intensity of apples varies based on country of origin.
-Currently KDP's apples are primarily sourced from the USA.
+Currently KDP's apples are primarily sourced from the USA and a small portion from Canada.
 As we work with suppliers that meet standards outlined in our Code of Conduct and corresponding product-specific standards, intensity figures have not varied substantially year to year, because WFN values and sourcing regions have remained similar, although may vary in the future.
-We consider these metrics internally for evaluation of our water footprint and development of responsible sourcing programming.
+We consider these metrics internally for evaluation of our water footprint and development of KDP's Responsible Sourcing program.